 With a new baby coming in August, we would need to be making room for him, as we live in a 1 bedroom apartment.
 So I began sorting through our clothes, decor, shoes, purses, etc. to purge!
 You would be surprised how much stuff even I could have that I don’t need in a 1 bedroom apartment!
 I even found 4 pieces of furniture that we don’t need that can be sold at a yard sale!

-You don’t really need a whole lot.
+3. Realize that you don’t really need a whole lot.

 I’m learning that I can live with much less than I thought.
 Our world tells us that we need things, electronics, gadgets, clothes, etc to be happy.
 Marketing tactics are used to urge us to buy more.
 So we fill our houses with stuff – stuff that is often not used.
 And if thought about, we would realize that we don’t truly need all of it.

 As Hubby and I prepare for baby, we are being selective in the baby gear that we request and purchase.
+We just don’t have room nor want to store a baby swing, a bouncy seat, a high chair, bassinet, etc.

 Not only does this principle apply to baby but to other areas of life as well: When one will do, don’t buy two.

-There’s freedom in having less.
+4. Understand that there’s freedom in having less.

 With stuff moved out of our apartment there is now more open space!
 There is less for me to clean.
 There is more room to breathe!
 And best of all, there is room for baby!